hitchhikr/alienbreed/readme.md

 - Removed the cheat codes and added a debug mode.
 - Fixed the bug in level 6 (taking the evil smiley isn't necessary to reach exit anymore).

-Note that the blocking bug on deck 8 was fixed in this version and it uses CD32 pad buttons for the various interactions.
+Note that the blocking bug on deck 8 was fixed in this version and it uses CD32 pad buttons for the various inputs.

 A work in progress...